Memellsworth/credit-risk-classification/README.md

 The logistic regression model shows a strong performance in predicting high-risk-loans  with a precision of 0.87, recall of 0.89.
 Meaning that the model correctly identifies a large amount of high-risk-loands along with minimizing the false positives.
 In addition, the model has a strong performance in predicting low-risk loans.

 ## Model Two
 The logistic regression with the oversampled data shows an even better performance in predicting high risk loans, still with a precision of 0.87, but with a recall of 1.00.
-While the model does predict a health loan (low-risk loan) at 100%
+While the model does predict a health loan (low-risk loan) at 100% s